wazuh/wazuh-documentation/source/amazon/services/supported-services/cisco-umbrella.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Cisco Umbrella uses the internet infrastructure to block malicious destinations before a connection is ever established.
-Check out this section of our documentation to learn more about it.
+  :description: Cisco Umbrella uses the internet infrastructure to block malicious destinations.
+Learn how to use Cisco Umbrella with Wazuh in this section.

 .. _cisco_umbrella: